Showing posts sorted by relevance for query Efficacy. Sort by date Show all posts

 (2) Any surgical incision into a vein (also known as venipuncture & (less commonly) venesection).
 It shouldn’t be confused with a phlebectomy (the surgical removal of a vein).

-1350–1400: From the earlier flebotomye & phlebothomy, from the Middle French flebotomie, from the Old French flebothomie (which exists in Modern French as phlébotomie), from the Late Latin phlebotomia, from the Ancient Greek φλεβοτόμος (phlebotómos) (that opens a vein), from φλέψ (phléps) (vein) of uncertain origin.
-The construct of the Greek was phléps (genitive phlebos) + tomē (a cutting), from the primitive Indo-European root tem- (to cut).
-It replaced the Middle English fleobotomie, from the Medieval Latin fleobotomia, a variant of phlebotomia.
-The noble profession had long been recognized but the job first gained the designation phlebotomist (one who practices phlebotomy, a blood-letter) in the 1650s (phlebotomizer never existed).
-The earlier noun and verb in English were the early fifteenth century fleobotomier & fleobotomien.
-The instrument used by a phlebotomist (and this in the pre-anesthetic age) was the fleam (sharp instrument for opening veins in bloodletting), from the late Old English, the from Old French flieme (which exists in Modern French as flamme), from the Medieval Latin fletoma, from the Late Latin flebotomus, from the Ancient Greek phlebotomos (a lancet).
-Phlebotomy, phlebotomization & phlebotomist are nouns, phlebotomize is a verb and phlebotomic & phlebotomical are adjectives; the noun plural is phlebotomies.
+1350–1400: From the earlier flebotomye & phlebothomy, from the Middle French flebotomie, from the thirteenth century Old French flebothomie, (phlébotomie the Modern French) from the Late & Medieval Latin phlebotomia, from the Ancient Greek φλεβοτόμος (phlebotómos) (a lancet used to open a vein), the construct being φλέψ (phléps) (genitive phlebos) (vein), of uncertain origin + tomē (a cutting), from the primitive Indo-European root tem- (to cut).
+The form replaced the Middle English fleobotomie.
+The noun phlebotomist (one who practices phlebotomy, a blood-letter) is documented only as late as the 1650s but may have been in use earlier and operated in conjunction with the verb phlebotomize.
+The earlier noun and verb in English (in use by the early fifteenth century) were fleobotomier & fleobotomien.
+The Latin noun phlebotomus (genitive phlebotomī) (a lancet or fleam (the instruments used for blood-letting)) was from the Ancient Greek φλεβότομος (phlebótomos) (opening veins), the construct being φλέψ (phléps) (blood vessel) + τέμνω (témnō) (to cut) + -ος (-os) (the adjectival suffix).
+The alternative spelling was flebotomusThe noun fleam (sharp instrument for opening veins in bloodletting (and this in the pre-anesthetic age)) was from the late Old English, from Old French flieme (flamme in Modern French), from the Medieval Latin fletoma, from the Late Latin flebotomus, from Greek φλεβοτόμος (phlebotómos) (a lancet used to open a vein).
+The doublet was phlebotome and in barracks slang, a fleam was a sword or dagger.
+Phlebotomy & Phlebotomist are nouns, phlebotomize is a verb and phlebotomic & phlebotomical are adjectives; the noun plural is phlebotomies.

 Phlebotomy describes the process of making a puncture in a vein cannula for the purpose of drawing blood.
 In modern medicine the preferred term is venipuncture (used also for therapy) although the title phlebotomist continues to be used for those who specialize in the task.
 One of the most frequently performed procedures in clinical practice, it’s commonly undertaken also by doctors, nurses and other medical staff.
 Although the origins of phlebotomy lie in the ancient tradition of blood letting, it’s now most associated with (1) the taking of blood samples for testing by pathologists and (2) those carried out as “therapeutic phlebotomies” as part of the treatment regimen for certain disorders of the blood.
 The inner elbow is the most often used site but in therapeutic medicine or in cases where the veins in the arms are not suitable, other locations can be used.